jjuras-sei/ai-dms-document-ingestion/README.md

 - Terraform >= 1.0
 - Python 3.11
 - Access to AWS Bedrock (Claude model enabled in your region)

+## Configuration Files

+This project uses `.example` files for configuration templates.
+These files are tracked in git and serve as starting points for customization:

+- `schema.json.example` → `schema.json` (your custom extraction schema)
+- `prompt.txt.example` → `prompt.txt` (your custom prompt template)
+- `terraform/terraform.tfvars.example` → `terraform/terraform.tfvars` (your infrastructure variables)

+The actual configuration files (`schema.json`, `prompt.txt`, `terraform.tfvars`) are gitignored, allowing you to:
+1. Keep sensitive or deployment-specific settings private
+2. Customize for your use case without affecting the repository
+3. Easily update from upstream without merge conflicts

+**First-time setup**: The `build.sh` script automatically creates `schema.json` and `prompt.txt` from their example files if they don't exist.
+For `terraform.tfvars`, you can either:
+- Let Terraform use the defaults from `variables.tf`
+- Manually copy `terraform.tfvars.example` to `terraform.tfvars` and customize

 ## Customization Guide